Scarecrow (band)

 Scarecrow is an American heavy metal band from New York City, formed in 1989.
-The band was founded by John Blaze and former Twisted Sister guitarist Eddie Ojeda and enjoyed limited success in the USA during the explosion of hair metal in the late '80s.
-Scarecrow released five studio albums to date.
+The band was founded by John Blaze.
+The band also featured former Twisted Sister guitarist Eddie Ojeda and enjoyed limited success in the USA during the explosion of glam metal in the late 1980s.
+Scarecrow has released three studio albums to date.

+In 2026, the band released a single, Twisted, which was nominated for Song of the Year in the metal/alternative category at the 12th Annual Josie Music Awards.